What is ML Services in Azure HDInsight

 Microsoft Machine Learning Server is available as a deployment option when you create HDInsight clusters in Azure.
 The cluster type that provides this option is called ML Services.
-This capability provides data scientists, statisticians, and R programmers with on-demand access to scalable, distributed methods of analytics on HDInsight.
+This capability provides on-demand access to adaptable, distributed methods of analytics on HDInsight.

-ML Services on HDInsight provides the latest capabilities for R-based analytics on datasets of virtually any size, loaded to either Azure Blob or Data Lake storage.
-Since ML Services cluster is built on open-source R, the R-based applications you build can leverage any of the 8000+ open-source R packages.
-The routines in ScaleR, Microsoft’s big data analytics package are also available.
+ML Services on HDInsight provides the latest capabilities for R-based analytics on datasets of virtually any size.
+The datasets can be loaded to either Azure Blob or Data Lake storage.
+Your R-based applications can use the 8000+ open-source R packages.
+The routines in ScaleR, Microsoft's big data analytics package are also available.

 Get started with ML Services on HDInsight

-To create an ML Services cluster in Azure HDInsight, select the ML Services cluster type when creating an HDInsight cluster using the Azure portal.
-The ML Services cluster type includes ML Server on the data nodes of the cluster and on an edge node, which serves as a landing zone for ML Services-based analytics.
-See Getting Started with ML Services on HDInsight for a walkthrough on how to create the cluster.
+To create an ML Services cluster in HDInsight, select the ML Services cluster type.
+The ML Services cluster type includes ML Server on the data nodes, and edge node.
+The edge node serves as a landing zone for ML Services-based analytics.
+See Create Apache Hadoop clusters using the Azure portal for a walkthrough on how to create the cluster.

 Why choose ML Services in HDInsight?